MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/string.md

 The `string` data type represents a sequence of zero or more [Unicode](https://home.unicode.org/) characters.

-For information on string query operators and tips for optimizing performance, see [String operators](../datatypes-string-operators.md).
+For information on string query operators, see [String operators](../datatypes-string-operators.md).

 > [!NOTE]
 >